Tucson AZ vS Phoenix AZ: Which Arizona City Fits You Travel Best?

 What Makes Phoenix Unique?

-Phoenix has the Big City Lifestyle & Job Opportunities.
+Phoenix has the Big City Lifestyle & Jobs.

-- A hub for major corporations, finance, tech, and healthcare.
-Probably more opportunity for job seekers in corporate or big-industry fields.
+• A hub for major corporations, finance, tech, and healthcare.

 Shopping, Sports, and Entertainment.